How To Cheer Someone Up

 7. plan future fun

 When I'm feeling low, I find it helpful to make some light plans for the future in order to give me something to look forward to.
-Book up some time with the person you're trying to cheer up -- you don't have to go on anything luxurious like a spa day.
-For example: I've got some time booked with two different friends to go charity shopping in my hometown and to marathon How To Get Away With Murder s2 and I'm excited for both.
+Book up some time with the person you're trying to cheer up - you don't have to go on anything luxurious like a spa day.
+For example: I've got some time booked with two different friends to go charity shopping in my hometown and to marathon a television show with another and I'm excited for both.

 8. REST WITH THEM

 Just chill!
 Whilst doing things with them can be helpful, sometimes it's therapeutic to just have someone rest up with you whilst you do nothing more than marathon a television show you have marathoned about 20 times already.

 *Appleyard London let me pick out a bouquet of flowers in exchange for an honest review.
 If you'd like to read my 'photo an hour' collaboration with them, go & do so now, scamps.

 If you'd like to scroll through all of my advice posts then you can do so.